How to create an HTML contact form

 HTML (Hypertext Markup Language) is the language of the internet.
 It’s a standard code used to make most of the websites and apps online, and it’s a go-to for building contact and registration forms.

 But like any language, you can’t learn HTML overnight.
 And while you don’t need to be a coding genius to create a basic contact form with HTML, you will need to learn the fundamentals.
 Which is… easier said than done.
 Not to worry.
-That’s what we’re here for.
+That’s why we've built a completely free HTML Form Creator that simplifies the process of crafting professional, responsive forms for any purpose.

 TL;DR